 In a typical spear phishing situation, the perpetrators disguise themselves as someone familiar to the victim, such as a co-worker, boss or business partner, and ask for money or payment details.
 Scammers can also pretend to be vendors, suppliers or partner businesses — any entity that might seek payment from a business.

-Here’s an example: A scammer poses as a company CEO and emails an urgent money request to the finance team.
-An unsuspecting team member may transfer the money immediately and not realize they’ve been duped.
+Here’s an example: A scammer poses as a company CEO and emails an urgent wire transfer request to the accounting department.
+The email might reference recent company events or use insider terminology to appear legitimate.
+An unsuspecting team member may transfer the funds immediately without verification.

 Differentiating a sophisticated spear phishing email from a genuine message can be quite challenging.
 To help your business steer clear of spear phishing attacks, take the following measures: